fossasia/wp-tweet-feed-plugin/readme.txt

 Tags: twitter, widget, feed
 Requires at least: 2.5
 Tested up to: 2.5.1
-Stable tag: 1.1.0
+Stable tag: 1.1.1

-A widget that properly handles twitter feeds (singlue user or including friends), including parsing @username and URLs into links.
+A widget that properly handles twitter feeds (single user or including friends), including parsing @username and URLs into links.
 Requires PHP5.

 == Description ==